What is the Genetic Medicines Test Service and how does it work?

 What genes do you test?

-We currently test for 2 gene panels to help you understand how the medications you take may interact with them.
-Our laboratory checks for mutations and has a validated sensitivity of >99%.
+We currently offer two gene panel tests to help you understand how your body may respond to certain medications.
+Our laboratory screens for genetic variations with a validated sensitivity of over 99%.

 CYP2C19